zalando-stups/documentation/components/piu.rst

 How to use
 ==========

-See the section :ref:`ssh-access` on how to get SSH access to EC2 instances with Piu.
+See the section :ref:`ssh-access` on how to get SSH access to EC2 instances with Più.